Skip To Content

 When Duntley resigned as director of the Visibility Laboratory in 1975 and then retired in 1977, he had written over 100 papers in physics and optics on topics that ranged from spectrophotometry of living human skin to remote sensing.
 He received international recognition for his work in what became known as environmental optics.

 Duntley was an active member of many professional associations, particularly the Optical Society and Sigma Xi.
-He was Chairman of the Representatives of the Optical Society on the U.S. National Committee of the International Commission on Illumination.
+He was Chairman of the Representatives of the Optical Society on the US National Committee of the International Commission on Illumination.
 During the 1960s he was a member of the Armed Forces-National Research Council Committee on Vision.
 He was a participant in the 1971 JASON Laser Summer Study.

 He received many awards for his research including the Army-Navy Certificate of Appreciation and OSA’s Frederic Ives Medal.